Adira

 Siti Adira binti Suhaimi (born 19 September 1991) is a Malaysian singer.
-She is the runner-up of the eighth season of Astro's television reality program, Akademi Fantasia.
-She also known as Queen of Soundtrack.
+She was the runner-up of the eighth season of Astro's television reality program, Akademi Fantasia.
+She is also known as Queen of Soundtrack.

 Akademi Fantasia

 At age 19, she auditioned for the Astro reality show, Akademi Fantasia, along with her sister, Ema.
 They managed to enter the show, becoming the first pair of siblings to enter Astro.
 However, on the second week, her sister was eliminated.
 She managed to remain in the show, throughout ten weeks, and in the finale, she resulted as a runner-up with 25.13% votes.

 In the show's 8th season, Adira was the student that was never on the bottom two.